w3c/wcag-act/wcag-ruleset-review-process.md

 - Do you have any further questions or concerns about this rule?
 - Do you think this rule is ready to be published?

 This survey will be open for at least 5 work days, to give ACT Task Force members sufficient time to review the rule.
-No more than 3 rule surveys will be open at the same time.
+No more than 5 rule surveys will be due in the same week.

-If the rule does not pass this step, one of the ACT facilitators send the feedback to the rule provider.
+If the rule does not pass this step, one of the ACT facilitators will send the feedback to the rule provider.
 If changes are editorial in nature, and the rule provider can resolve those within 5 work days, issue will be surveyed again straight away.
 If not, the proposal will be closed.
 Proposals can always be resubmitted, which will restart the process from step 1.
 This puts the proposal on the bottom of the backlog.

 ### Publication